tsubaric/mdb_imdb-main/README.md

+# Use the following command to run the program specific to your computer

+/usr/local/bin/python3.10 /Users/tommysubaric/mdb_hw8/setup.py

 # Upon running the setup.py file the user will be prompted to Enter their user ID.

 Enter your user ID (between 1 and 600):